Hearing Loss is a silent epidemic

-- Conductive Hearing Loss (CHL): This type of hearing loss is due to problems in the outer or middle ear.
+- Conductive Hearing Loss (CHL) is due to problems in the outer or middle ear.
 Common examples include wax, fluid in the ear, eardrum perforation, or damage to the middle ear bones.
 Conductive hearing loss is often treatable through medication and/or surgery.
 After treatment, hearing may improve.

 - Sensorineural Hearing Loss (SNHL): This is permanent hearing loss, caused when the tiny hair cells in the cochlea are damaged or missing.
 In most cases, the only solution for this type of hearing loss is to be fit with hearing instruments.

-- Mixed Hearing Loss: This is a combination of conductive and sensorineural hearing loss and is usually treated with hearing aids and will often be treated medically by the ENT physician, followed by the use of hearing instruments.
+- Mixed Hearing Loss: This is a combination of conductive and sensorineural hearing loss and is usually treated with hearing aids and will often be treated medically by an ENT physician, followed by audiologists and the use of hearing instruments.

 - Central Hearing Loss: Strokes and Central nerve diseases are the most common causes of type of hearing loss

-You can depend on the skilled, caring professionals at Parker Hearing Institute in Torrance, CA to help diagnose and explain your hearing loss and then guide you to the best solution for your hearing healthcare needs.
+Parker Hearing Institute is expert in diagnosing and explaining your hearing loss.
+We then guide you to the best solution for your hearing healthcare needs.

 Great!
 Just call us at 310-540-4327 to schedule your no-obligation consult appointment.